-Therefore, we ask you to take care of your lovely face and body skin.
+Therefore, we ask you to care for your lovely face and body skin.
 Factor 30 is a must; factor 50 is the best, even if you look like Snow White.
 If you go in the water, apply after again.
 If you lie down in your towel, rub it again.
 You can always ask your partner or that sexy person around you to help you rub the cream.
-Head out of the gutter boys!
+Head out of the gutter, boys!

 We really recommend a facial when coming back from holiday or even during the summer.
 It will help to stabilise your skin and remove all that dry, dead skin.
 Yuck!
 NO, no noooooooo!

 So remember, have a good cleansing routine and have a facial once in a while, especially if you go in the sun.
 The best thing for you, and the most relaxing treatment promised!